ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/brigsby-bear-dvd-t-shirt-prize.markdown

   \ into.<p><p>Enter the draw to win by completing the form below before 23.59pm on\
   \ 30/04/2018.</p>"
 has-winner: false
+prize-description: "One of 3 available DVD's and one of 3 available T-Shirt's of the\
-prize-description: "The DVD and official T-Shirt of the Brigsby Bear movie."
+  \ Brigsby Bear movie."
 ---